 CRM or customer relations management can help businesses to ensure that they are recording, tracking and nurturing their customer relationships in order to produce the best possible sales figures.

 CRM is a key part of any business strategy and in order to effectively manage customer relationships, there are three main processes that business owners should know about.
-These are the 3 ‘tions’ of CRM: automation, optimization, and personalization.
+These are the 3 ‘tions’ of CRM: automation, optimisation, and personalisation.

 In this article, we’ll take a look at all three of these processes so that you can better understand how to apply them to your business.